-NatraTex products are commonly used in the course of regeneration projects.
+NatraTex products are commonly used in the course of regeneration projects, creating beautiful coloured playgrounds and attractive decorative landscaping.
 But what exactly is urban regeneration and what is its purpose?
 In this article, we’ll explore urban regeneration in all its forms and the reasons why it is so important.

 Definition of Urban Regeneration